 Our goal is to maintain an inclusive camp community that eliminates stereotypes, bias, and bullying based on differences that include but are not limited to age, gender, ability, race, ethnicity, religion, sexual identity, and socio-economic status.
-In terms of guidelines for staff behavior, we will define a Group Agreement once we are goals of providing peer support for our campers, and we will outline some of our personnel policies here in this document.
+In terms of guidelines for staff behavior, we will define a Group Agreement once we are together at camp, which will define the best ways to accomplish our goals of providing peer support for our campers, and we will outline some of our personnel policies here in this document.
 In order to maintain the environment we have described, there are some types of behavior and conduct which are contrary to Okizu ideals, philosophies, and standards.
 These may result in progressive discipline, suspension, or termination.
 These include: